Museum of Rail Travel

 The Museum of Rail Travel at Ingrow, England is operated by the Vintage Carriages Trust (VCT), a charity based just north of Ingrow (West) railway station on the Keighley and Worth Valley Railway in West Yorkshire.
 Founded in 1965, it became a registered charity in 1981 and opened in 1990.

+The museum was re-branded as the "Carriage Works Museum" in 2023.

 The Trust has provided railway carriages for over 70 films and television programmes.

-Two of the steam locomotives owned by VCT - "Sir Berkeley" and "Bellerophon" have visited railways in the Netherlands.
+Two of the steam locomotives owned by VCT – "Sir Berkeley" and "Bellerophon" have visited railways in the Netherlands.
 "Bellerophon" has also visited Belgium.
 "Sir Berkeley" is on loan to the Middleton Railway, Leeds.
 A third locomotive, Lord Mayor, an 0-4-0 saddle tank steam locomotive is on static display in the museum.

 The VCT Collection

 Carriages

 The Vintage Carriages Trust owns the following carriages: